deep-foundation/dev/readme.md

 docker ps -a
 ```

 On fresh/clean server this list should be empty.
-If you have any previously installed deep instances, make sure the data is backed up and previous version of deep is uninstalled before proceed.
+If you have any previously installed deep instances, make sure the data is backed up.

 #### Install your own deep instance